 Applica nt Initial Co-Applicant Ir nitial 11.
 I/we understand that rehabilitation or reconstruction may require me/us to temporarily move out of the damaged residence.
 I/we will agree to vacate the property for the period of time required to complete the scope of work within the time specified on the grant agreement.
 Applica nt Initial Co-Applicant Ir nitial 12.
 In making this certification, I/we as (Homeowner), hereby authorizes the State/Program and their respective assigns, employees, agents, and contractors (collectively, the "Assistance Providers") to obtain, share, release, discuss, and otherwise utilize my (Homeowner's) public and non-public personal information contained in or related to Homeowner's mortgage loan(s), insurance policies and associated premiums, tax and homeowner payment obligations, utility accounts, insurance premiums or homeowner association fees related to the property.
-Applica nt Initial Co-Applicant Ir nitial This applicant/homeowner and co-applicant/homeowner named above and will only remain valid until revoked in writing by any applicant named below.
+Applica nt Initial Co-Applicant Ir nitial This application will not be valid unless signed below by the applicant/homeowner and co-applicant/homeowner named above and will only remain valid until revoked in writing by any applicant named below.
 Applicant Signature Date Co-Applica nt Signature Date